JonnyKong/AccuMO/README.md

 2. A Mac/linux laptop with Android Studio installed.

-3. A linux server with a NVIDIA GPU (tested with a machine running Ubuntu 18.04.6 LTS with NVIDIA 2080Ti GPU, but others should also work).
+3. A linux server with a NVIDIA GPU (tested on Ubuntu 18.04.6 LTS and NVIDIA 2080Ti, but others should also work).

    * This server can be the same physical machine as the laptop.
 Otherwise, this server needs to have an IP address reachable from the phone.